simonsteer/dom-windows/README.md

 # dom-windows
-small DOM-manipulation library for creating draggable/resizable "windows" like you would
+DOM-manipulation library for creating draggable/resizable/collapsible "windows" inside of a parent container element